tobymurray/jekyll-blog/_posts/2017-02-11-reverse-ssh-tunnel.markdown

 #### As close as you can get to free ####

+I think there are two workable options.
+One would be to set up a publicly accessible [VPN](https://en.wikipedia.org/wiki/Virtual_private_network) server, the other is to set up a publicly accesible SSH server.
+All else held equal, I imagine the VPN server would be the best option, but I've never done that before.
+SSH servers are present by default on many Linux distributions, so most of the work is done.

-My answer here is: reverse SSH tunnel.
-Cloud computing has driven the price of VPSs into the ground.
+With that said, my answer here is: reverse SSH tunnel.
+Cloud computing has driven the price of [VPSs](https://en.wikipedia.org/wiki/Virtual_private_server) into the ground.
 Whether it be with [DigitalOcean](https://www.linode.com/), [AWS](https://aws.amazon.com/), or [Linode](https://www.linode.com/) (see comparison [here](https://joshtronic.com/2016/12/01/ten-dollar-showdown-linode-vs-digitalocean-vs-lightsail/)), you can pick up a pretty beefy machine for 10$ per month of runtime.
 DigitalOcen even offers a 5$ tier, which is pretty astounding.
 With that taken into consideration, it's cheaper (or nearly the same price) to get a cloud instance than it is to pay for something like ngrok or Pagekite.
 You need barely anything computing resource wise to run this kind of set up.

+There are two pieces to this, I'll refer to them as the "public computer" (cloud instance") and the "private computer" (the one you're wanting to expose).

+#### Public computer ####

+The public computer set up is pretty straightforward:

 1. Already have, or sign up for a cloud instance with [DigitalOcean](https://www.linode.com/), [AWS](https://aws.amazon.com/), [Linode](https://www.linode.com/) or similar

 1. Provision the machine with some kind of Linux (e.g. Ubuntu 16.04)

-1. Know enough about securing a publicly accessible machine that you don't need to be told how to (you were already exposing something to the internet, so presumably you have some idea)
+1. Know enough about securing a publicly accessible machine that you don't need to be told how to (you were already exposing something to the internet, so presumably you have some idea).
+You can look at [this guide](https://www.linode.com/docs/security/securing-your-server) for a quick intro.

 1. SSH into it `ssh user@cloud-instance-ip.totallyreal.com`